adamsmd/emacs-preload/Usage.md

 The first run after a system boot will be as slow as a normal `emacs` startup as there are no servers preloaded yet.
 After that, the pool is automatically repopulated, and later runs should be much faster.
-(See "How fast is it?" in FAQ section of the `README` for performance metrics.)
+(See "How fast is it?" in FAQ section of the `README.md` for performance metrics.)

 You can avoid this initial slowness by populating the server pool in advance with `emacs-preload start`.
 In fact, `run` populates the pool by running